burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 14. If some operands of the binary operator have the type `long`, `double`, `double`, `float`, and the second operand has a rank lower, then it is cast to the type with the highest rank.

-15. If both operands are unsigned, then both are cast to a higher rank unsigned type.
+15. If both operands are unsigned, then both are cast to a higher-rank unsigned type.

 16. If both operands are signed, then both are cast in the signed type of the higher rank.